nachogtan/cyclistic_coursera_google/README.md

 # cyclistic_coursera_google

-This is one the final projects in the "Coursera Google Data Analytics Certificate".
+This is one of the final projects in the "Coursera Google Data Analytics Certificate".